LozenChen/TAS-Helper/README.md

 - TAS Helper does not save settings (change settings in the menu) when closing game with the X instead of the exit button in game -> Can't reproduce.
 It's said that turning off and on tashelper after changing settings will work.
 After several changes on settings system, i guess this bug should be addressed after v1.6.5.

-- YamlException in Log.txt. -> fixed in v1.6.5
+- YamlException in Log.txt. -> fixed in v1.6.5.

+- Predictor can't handle commands like StunPause Simulate (StunPause Input is ok), SetCommands, InvokeCommands and so on. -> Currently don't plan to support them.
+Tell me if you need this feature.